 What is the nature of this disease that can kill a human in such a quick and gruesome fashion?
 How many people might the victim have already infected before he died?
 And, most important of all, how will Tokyo respond to the threat of this terrible contagion that is emerging in the heart of one of its biggest districts?

 This series contains examples of:

-- Blood from the Mouth: Happens (at high velocity) during the final moments of the victim's life, along with blood from the nose, and the ears, and eyes... and every other orifice.
+- Blood from the Mouth: Happens (at high velocity) during the final moments of the victim's life, along with blood from the nose and eyes... and every other orifice.

 - Body Horror: The bodies of the mystery disease's victims become hideously bloated, and blood gushes from their eyes, ears, nose, mouth, and every other orifice you can think of.

 - Cat Smile: Mori surprises Onotera with a Cat Smile while he's raging about Japan's lack of preparedness for a major disease outbreak... he's even further surprised when she starts gushing over the possibility that she could get a chance to study a disease as rare and deadly as Ebola.

 - Corrupt Corporate Executive: The head of the Infectious Disease Center prefers to play golf all the time and have his second in command handle the situation.
 As the situation grows more dire, he goes public saying that the virus is under containment despite the fact that the doctors and scientists studying the case have not gotten nearly far with their research.
 His reason? ''He doesn't want the stock market to go down even further than it already has."

 - Decoy Protagonist: Since she appears on the cover and since the first chapter revolves around her, it's very easy to mistake Akari for the series' protagonist.
 She gets infected with the disease at the very beginning of the story, and from then until the very end does nothing except lie in her hospital bed looking miserable.
 Her family doctor becomes the hero.